 - Vendors attending markets in the City of Philadelphia are required to pay a Business Income and Receipts Tax (BIRT).
 All vendors are responsible for accurately reporting and filing sales and tax information with the City of Philadelphia.
-For more information, The Food Trust recommends consulting a tax professional or contacting the City of Philadelphia's Department of Revenue by phone ((215) 686-6660), email (revenue@phila.gov), or online2. - Certain types of products are subject to PA Sales Tax.
+For more information, The Food Trust recommends consulting a tax professional or contacting the City of Philadelphia's Department of Revenue by phone ((215) 686-6660), email (revenue@phila.gov), or online. - Certain types of products are subject to PA Sales Tax.
 Vendors are responsible for compliance with these requirements.
-Guidance is available here3.
+A complete listing of taxable and non-taxable items can be found in the REV-1729 Tax Information for Farmers Booklet.
+This booklet can be ordered by calling the Forms Ordering Service at 1-800-362-2050 or is available for download here.